Do you often feel empty and misunderstood?

 You don’t want to feel the same disappointment you had as a child.

 So in the end, it becomes a self-fulfilling prophecy.
-Due to your lack of communication, people don’t get the chance to know you and that makes you feel even more disconnected with others.
+Due to your lack of communication, people don’t get the chance to know you and that makes you feel even more disconnected from others.
 Even when you are in a relationship with someone, you will still feel lonely and unloved because you don’t tell your partner what you need or how you feel.

 2. You feel that you don’t matter.